 5 Steps on How To Motivate Your Team As a Leader

 Leadership and management skills are not coded into our DNA.
 Even the best leaders must hone their skills over time with hard work.
-Study, research, experimentation, and sometimes… trial and error.
-During these tough times, you’ll question everything you knew about how to motivate your team as a leader.
-Even during the optimal times, keeping a motivated team is one of the greatest challenges.
+You can do this through study, research, experimentation, and sometimes… trial and error.

 What Actually Motivates Team Members?

-Ask any team leader what motivates workers, and he or she will often create a list topped by “recognition of good work.”
+Ask any team leader what motivates workers, and they will often create a list topped by “recognition of good work.”
 Sure, that makes sense.
 We all love praise.
 But have you talked to your team about what truly makes a positive impact on their motivation?
-Their answers may be very surprising and certainly enlightening.
-Understanding both intrinsic motivation (internal drivers like personal goals and sense of purpose) and extrinsic motivation (external rewards like bonuses and recognition) is a crucial first step for a good leader.

 A few years back, a couple of writers from Harvard Business Review conducted an extensive study about this subject.
 The results were revolutionary and changed the way that we see managers and leaders.
 The researchers had hundreds of employees complete journal entries at the end of each workday.
 In this entry, they were asked to judge whether it was a “Good Day” at work or a “Bad Day.”